Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Error Analysis

-In Fig.\ \ref{fig:Delta15} we redo the calculation in Fig.\ \ref{fig:dynamic} in the main part of this Letter for the anisotropy $\Delta = 1.5$ while the other parameters are unchanged.
-Once again, the curves for the time-dependent expectation values $\langle n_{l'=l}(t)\rangle_\text{neq}$ in Fig.\ \ref{fig:Delta15} (a) and $\langle h_{l'=l}(t)\rangle_\text{neq}$ in Fig.\ \ref{fig:Delta15} (c) depend both on the perturbation strength $\varepsilon$ but lie on top of each other after the simple linear map in Eq.\ \eqref{eq:rescaling} used before, see Figs.\ \ref{fig:Delta15} (b) and (d).
-This finding is remarkable especially in the case of the local energy density.
-It unveils that also the dynamical behavior of non-binary observables can be generated by a single correlation function, at least in the limit of high temperatures.

-\subsection{Error Analysis}
+\section{Error Analysis}

-Eventually, let us further comment on the accuracy of our pure-state approach, i.e., of the typicality relations in Eqs.\ \eqref{eq:QT1} and \eqref{eq:QT2} of the main text.
+Eventually, let us further comment on the accuracy of our pure-state approach, i.e., of the typicality relation in Eq.\ \eqref{eq:QT1} of the main text.
 While the comparison with exact diagonalization in Fig.\ \ref{fig:static} has illustrated this accuracy already for static expectation values, there is another convenient way to demonstrate the smallness of statistical errors.
-This way is the comparison of results for two or even more instances of the reference state $\ket{\phi}$ in Eqs.\ \eqref{eq:state1} and \eqref{eq:state2}.
-Recall that a single instance of this pure state is $\ket{ \phi} = \sum_k c_k \ket{\varphi_k}$, where the real and imaginary part of the complex coefficients $c_k$ are drawn at random according to a Gaussian distribution with zero mean and $\ket{\varphi_k}$ is the Ising basis.
+This way is the comparison of results for two or even more instances of the reference state $\ket{\phi}$ in Eq.\ \eqref{eq:state1}.
+Note that a single instance of this pure state is $\ket{ \phi} = \sum_k c_k \ket{\varphi_k}$, where the real and imaginary part of the complex coefficients $c_k$ are drawn at random according to a Gaussian distribution with zero mean and $\ket{\varphi_k}$ is the Ising basis.

-In Fig.\ \ref{fig:Error_Analysis} (a) we exemplarily compare the dynamical expectation values $\langle n_{l'=l}(t) \rangle_\text{neq}$ for two different random realizations $\ket{\phi_1}$ and $\ket{\phi_2}$.
+In Fig.\ \ref{fig:Error_Analysis} (a) we exemplarily compare the dynamical expectation values $\langle n_{l'=l}(t) \rangle_\sscript$ for two different random realizations $\ket{\phi_1}$ and $\ket{\phi_2}$.
 For both realizations, we use the same perturbation $\varepsilon = 300$, temperature $\beta = 0.01$, and system size $L = 16$.
 Since the two curves coincide almost perfectly, we can conclude that statistical errors are indeed very small, even for chains with only $L = 16$ sites.
 Because these errors decrease exponentially fast as the number of sites increases, our calculations for larger system sizes $L = 28$ in the main text can be considered as practically exact.